 Jordan declined any comment Wednesday and said he would answer questions Thursday at a news briefing with Mayor Jean Quan.

 U.S. District Judge Thelton Henderson, who first threatened the federal takeover more than a year ago, slammed the Oakland Police Department in September over the slow pace of reforms that OPD promised in a 2003 settlement.
-The city and OPD will return to his
+The city and OPD will return to his courtroom in January, and several city leaders fear that without strong progress to show the judge, the police department could find itself under federal control.

 "We don't have a whole lot of choices here in terms of police chiefs," Kernighan said.
 "I think bringing in somebody from the outside would be a disaster."